Acu-Yoga for Hypertension Relief

-High Blood Pressure
+Balancing High Blood Pressure*

-A Holistic Approach Using Diet, Acupressure & Acu-Yoga
+Holistic Health, Acupressure & Acu-Yoga

 We can go beyond surface symptoms and investigate the causes.
 High blood pressure can never be completely eliminated until the underlying cause is handled.